Spango Valley: Schools in the valley

 Two schools were located adjacent to each other in the north end of the valley.
 They shared an access road off Inverkip Road, including a bridge over the Spango Burn.

 Greenock High School opened their new building 1971.
 This replaced the former high school building on Dunlop Street.

 The new Glenburn Special Needs School opened in the 1960s.

 By 2014, both schools had been closed and demolished.
-Glenburn relocated to the 'super campus' in the east end of Port Glasgow and Greenock High School merged with Grovepark High School to form Inverclyde Academy.
+Glenburn relocated to the 'super campus' in the east end of Port Glasgow and Greenock High School merged with wellington Academy High School formally Gove park to form Inverclyde Academy.

 The schools site was later prepared for the construction of a new £75 million 300 cell prison for women.
 This included the building of a new access road and bridge across the Spango Burn.
 However, plans were dropped by the Scottish Government before construction began.
 This was due to a change in government policy related to the imprisonment of women.
 The site remains fenced off and unused at the time of writing in January 2022.